collindever/onetswitch20/README.md

 ### Building And Running the Examples

 These instructions were run with Vivado 2019.2 on an Ubuntu 2019.10 build.
-Start by cloning this repo to your local computer.
+Block diagram files have been updated to be compatible with Vivado 2019.2 Start by cloning this repo to your local computer.

 #### Open Vivado